gklyne/annalist/documents/roadmap.md

 # Development roadmap

-Current status: candidate feature-complete minmum viable product release 0.5.0.
+Current status: candidate feature-complete minmum viable product, release 0.5.2.

-This release simplifies the user interface for defining entity views, and implements some major internal structural changes to the software and stored data.
+This is mainly a maintenance release that fixes problems introduced in release 0.5.0.

 # V1.0 release